In-Running Betting

 1xBet’s opening price for less than 2.5 match goals had plummeted down to 1.62, leaving me the chance to take a profit already.
 Nevertheless, on the spreads the price was far more stable.
 Cantor’s quote was 2.0-2.3 – just one tick less than the opening price.

 So why the disparity?
 ‘People often overreact on the exchange markets,’ said Cantor Sport’s chief soccer market maker, Dave Stone.
 If at the beginning of the game, it looks as though a game is going in a certain direction, punters often look to go that way at all costs.
 But it’s crucial to remember that nearly all matches fluctuate over the 90 minutes.
 Whereas a game could be tight early on, sooner or later teams have to be more expansive, especially when a goal is eventually scored.
+Newcomers are often pleasantly surprised by the value of a substantial bookmaker welcome bonus.

 The goals market shows that there is an actual 45% / 55% statistical split between goals scored in the first and second halves.
 There are sometimes big overreactions to a goal on the exchanges.
 The shrewd punter should exploit that whenever possible.